lloyd-norton-data/cvs-sales-analyser/README.md

 # cvs-sales-analyser
-Python project analysing sales data from a CSV file.
+Start of my python development journey, using CSV file processing.
+This script reads sales data from a CSV file and calculates total revenue, average sale value, and highest sale.